 That’s right, I said goats, plural.
 These guys are herd animals.
 To just keep one would be cruel.
 However, if you can find a wee goat fresh from her mama’s teats, you might be able to get your golden retriever and her to make friends.
 I wouldn’t bank on that so I would say it’s best to go with two goats, at the least.

 There are two sizes of goats, miniature and standard size breeds.
 Miniatures require 135 square feet of roaming space.
 A standard goat would need twice that, which would probably be more feasible in a suburban backyard.
-With the 1000 square feet we have in our San Francisco backyard, standard sized breeds are out of the question.
+With the 1000 square feet we have in our San Francisco backyard, standard-sized breeds are out of the question.

 Contrary to popular belief, goats will not eat anything.
-Stick some meat or cheese under a goat’s nose and she will turned her head in disgust.
+Stick some meat or cheese under a goat’s nose and she will turn her head in disgust.
 Don’t even think about picking something off of the ground and offering it to her.
 Your gift will surely be rebuffed.
 And once and for all, goats don’t eat cans.
 They might taste one, but they won’t actually eat it.

 Goats are ruminants, intended to digest the cellulose of plant fibers.
 Thus plants should be the basis of their diet.
 Goats are mostly browsers, but you probably won’t have enough fresh and dry forage in your backyard to cover all of their dietary needs.
 We feed our goats alfalfa and/or orchard grass for the dry.
 If you have a wether (castrated male), don’t feed alfalfa as the high calcium can cause urinary problems.
-To a lesser degree we offer the goats fresh things like weeds, raw veggie scraps, and tree branches for the leaves.
+To a lesser degree, we offer the goats fresh things like weeds, raw veggie scraps, and tree branches for the leaves.
 Green things can potentially cause bloating of the rumen, which can be deadly, so always keep some baking soda out.
 The goats will eat it if they need to neutralize their stomachs.